glfw/glfw.github.io/index.md

 - Basic Unicode character input
 - Supports both static and dynamic linking
 - Open Source with a liberal OSI-certified [license](license.html)
-- Makefiles or project files for most popular C/C++ compilers
 - Examples and comprehensive [documentation](documentation.html)

 If GLFW isn't what you are looking for, there are